Search Results for: fruit-allergy

 Q. I just moved to Toronto from Italy.
 I was considered “peach allergic” there, but here, my GP says the symptoms are oral allergy syndrome and to avoid raw peaches.
 But I’m not convinced; I did get hives and throat tightness after toast with a jam (that turned out to be peach).
 How do I […]

+From the Allergic Living archives; this popular article was first published in the magazine in 2010.
 Dr. Antony Ham Pong knew that sesame allergies were on the rise.
-It was the mid-1990s, and at the time, no other countries in the world had included the tiny seed on their lists of “priority allergens” – that is, the foods most likely to cause significant problems.
-But the patients coming through Ham Pong’s […]
+It was the mid-1990s, and at the time, no other countries in the world had included the tiny seed on their lists of “priority allergens” – that […]

 Mother always told you to eat your fruits and vegetables.
 Sometimes, mother was wrong.
 A less severe form of food allergy, called oral allergy syndrome, is a reaction to proteins in common raw fruits, vegetables, nuts and seeds.
 It’s called “oral allergy” syndrome or OAS because its symptoms are usually limited to the lips, mouth, […]

 A life with OAS means only cooked or baked fruit.
 Crisp, raw fruit, how I miss you.
-Cradling a fresh, succulent peach in my hands, I take in its tantalizing aroma.
-I rub the fuzz lightly on my lips before taking a big, juice-dripping bite.
-Delicious.
-I swallow, and the tingling begins.
-First on my […]
+(From the Allergic Living magazine archives.
+First published in the magazine in 2009.)
+CRADLING a fresh, succulent peach in my hands, I take in its tantalizing aroma.
+I rub the fuzz lightly on my lips before taking a […]